Arizona Colleges Offering Paramedic Programs

-Students take classes in EMT operations, pharmacology, foundations, patient assessment, trauma emergencies and advanced cardiac care.
+Students take classes in advanced life support operations, pharmacology, foundations, patient assessment, trauma emergencies and advanced cardiac care.
 Through practicum courses, students gain clinical and vehicular experience.
-The curriculum includes an EMT independent research course where students conduct research related to advanced pre-hospital care.
+The curriculum includes an EMT independent research course through which students conduct research related to advanced pre-hospital care.

 Associate of Applied Science Degree - EMT Paramedic

 This degree program increases what a student already knows from previous EMT training.
-Students take 19-21 credits of general education requirements that cover communication, analysis, critical thinking, computer and information literacy, humanities and social science.
-In addition, students must take 50 credits of EMT courses.
+Students take 15 credits of general education requirements that cover composition, communication, math, science, humanities and social science.
+In addition, students must take 48 credits of EMT courses.

 EMT classes teach airway and ventilation, patient assessment, medical emergencies, special medical considerations, advanced foundations and cardiac care.
 Students in this program take vehicular and clinical practicum courses.
 They also must complete an independent research course.